 The average U.S. family does 300 loads of laundry per year.
 That’s nearly six loads per week!
 You’d think with all that action, your washer would clean itself, no need for you to bother learning how to clean a washing machine.
-Nope.
+But nope!
 In fact, getting your clothes clean actually makes your washer dirty.
+Case in point: A 2024 review in Antibiotics that found that bacteria can latch onto the drum, rubber gasket and detergent drawer with each wash, forming stubborn biofilms that build up over time unless the machine is regularly cleaned.

-“Residue from previous washes—such as dirt, skin, food and excess detergent—can accumulate in washing machines if they aren’t cleaned regularly,” says Haven Polich, product manager at Asko, the maker of Scandinavian-inspired laundry appliances.
+“Residue from previous washes—such as dirt, skin, food and excess detergent—can accumulate in washing machines if they aren’t cleaned regularly,” says Haven Chart, a product manager in the manufacturing industry and former laundry expert for Asko, the maker of Scandinavian-inspired laundry appliances.
 Next comes mold and mildew, smelly clothes and a shorter washer lifespan, she says.
-That’s why you should know how to clean a washing machine—and actually do it.
+That’s why you should know how to clean a washing machine—and actually do it from time to time.

 Get Reader’s Digest’s Read Up newsletter for more cleaning, humor, travel, tech and fun facts all week long.

-To keep smells at bay between deep-cleanings, Polich says to spray the inside of your washing machine with vinegar, then wipe it down with a damp microfiber cloth and allow it to air-dry.
+To keep smells at bay between deep cleanings, Chart says to spray the inside of your washing machine with vinegar, then wipe it down with a damp microfiber cloth and allow it to air-dry.
 If your machine has a self-cleaning cycle, use it.
 But you’ll still have to deep-clean your washer on the regular, she says.
 (Make sure to check your owner’s manual first to see what the manufacturer recommends or if any prohibitions might void your warranty.)

 Supplies you’ll need